 On Sunday morning, Daughter and I went to a local diner where the food is always good, but the service is often iffy.
-Our waitress had been somewhat unhelpful in the past, so I studied her this time around to learn why.
+Our waitress had been somewhat unhelpful in the past, so I studied her this time around to figure out why.
 Here’s what I found, based on her interactions with us and the tables nearby.

 She tenses up and sounds overwhelmed whenever things get hectic, shaking her head and complaining to other staff members about how busy it is.
 On the flipside, whenever it isn’t crazy-busy, she runs outside for a smoke.